Data-free Defense of Black Box Models Against Adversarial Attacks: Related Works

 \section{Related Works}

 Our work is closely related to model stealing and wavelets, so we briefly discuss their related works below.

-\textbf{Data-efficient Model stealing}: Based on the availability of training data, we categorize model stealing works as follows: \begin{itemize} \item \textbf{Training data} - On full training data, knowledge distillation~\cite{hinton2015distilling} is used to extract knowledge using soft labels obtained from the black box model.
-With few training samples, Papernot~\textit{et al.}~\cite{papernot2017practical} generates additional synthetic data in the directions (computed using jacobian) where model’s output varies in the neighborhood of training samples. \item \textbf{Proxy data} - In the absence of training data, either natural or synthetic images are used as proxy data.
+\textbf{Data-efficient Model stealing}: Based on the availability of training data, we categorize model stealing works as follows:\\ \textbf{Training data} - On full training data, knowledge distillation~\cite{hinton2015distilling} is used to extract knowledge using soft labels obtained from the black box model.
+With few training samples, Papernot~\textit{et al.}~\cite{papernot2017practical} generates additional synthetic data in the directions (computed using jacobian) where model’s output varies in the neighborhood of training samples. \\ \textbf{Proxy data} - In the absence of training data, either natural or synthetic images are used as proxy data.
 Orekondy~\textit{et al.}~\cite{orekondy2019knockoff} query the black box model on the natural images using adaptive strategy via reinforcement learning to get output predictions and use them to replicate the functionality of the black box model.
 Barbalau~\textit{et al.}~\cite{barbalau2020black} use evolutionary framework to learn image generation on a proxy dataset where the generated images are enforced to exhibit high confidence on the black box model.
-Sanyal~\textit{et al.}~\cite{sanyal2022towards} use the GAN framework with a proxy dataset composed of either related/unrelated data or synthetic data. \item \textbf{Without Proxy data} - Kariyappa~\textit{et al.}~\cite{kariyappa2021maze} proposed an alternate training mechanism between generator and surrogate model, where generator is trained to produce synthetic samples to maximize the discrepancy between the predictions of the surrogate and the black box model.
+Sanyal~\textit{et al.}~\cite{sanyal2022towards} use the GAN framework with a proxy dataset composed of either related/unrelated data or synthetic data.\\ \textbf{Without Proxy data} - Kariyappa~\textit{et al.}~\cite{kariyappa2021maze} proposed an alternate training mechanism between generator and surrogate model, where generator is trained to produce synthetic samples to maximize the discrepancy between the predictions of the surrogate and the black box model.
 Truong~\textit{et al.}~\cite{truong2021data} also train generator and surrogate model alternatively but they replace discrepancy loss computed using KL divergence with L1 norm over logits approximated from softmax.
-Similarly, Zhou~\textit{et al.}~\cite{zhou2020dast} also formulate a min-max adversarial game but they additionally enforce the synthetic data to be equally distributed among the classes using a conditional generator. \end{itemize} Unlike these existing works, we use model stealing only as a means to obtain the surrogate model and synthetic data.
-Unlike them where they steal as an adversary, our goal is to provide robustness against black box attacks i.e. to reduce the effects of the adversarial samples on the black box model that are crafted using the surrogate model.
+Similarly, Zhou~\textit{et al.}~\cite{zhou2020dast} also formulate a min-max adversarial game but they additionally enforce the synthetic data to be equally distributed among the classes using a conditional generator.